The Supersonic Project: The Early Evolutionary Path of SIGOs: Timescale Analysis of the Evolution of SIGOs

 \subsection{Cooling}

 However, this timescale for free gravitational collapse does not paint the whole picture of the collapse of SIGOs.
 In order for a SIGO to collapse, it also must be able to efficiently cool, allowing its Jeans mass to decline and permitting gravity to overcome gas pressure.
 There are 2 phases to this cooling in a SIGO that has an initial Jeans mass above its actual mass: in the first phase, the SIGO isochorically cools, lowering its Jeans mass until it drops below the SIGO's mass.
 Secondly, the SIGO begins to collapse, with the dynamics of its collapse determined by the cooling and collapse timescales.
 To account for this, we can define a cooling timescale ${\rm t}_{\rm cool}$, given as the time it would take for a gas clump to cool isochorically at a rate $\Lambda(T,n_{\rm H})$ to its Jeans temperature, or, for SIGOs with supersonic velocity dispersions, to a temperature at which its density exceeds the critical density.
-We then add the timescale for the second phase of this collapse: the cooling time as defined in \citet{Schauer+21}, taken from the temperature at which the SIGO initially collapses.
+We then add the timescale for the second phase of this collapse: the cooling time as defined in \citet{Schauer+21} and derived from \citet{Hollenbach+79}, taken from the temperature at which the SIGO initially collapses.

-where t$_{\rm iso}$ is the additional cooling time a SIGO that initially does not exceed its Jeans mass takes to isochorically cool to lower its Jeans mass to M$_{\rm SIGO}$ and begin to collapse: { {
+where $\gamma$ is the adiabatic index and t$_{\rm iso}$ is the additional cooling time a SIGO that initially does not exceed its Jeans mass takes to isochorically cool to lower its Jeans mass to M$_{\rm SIGO}$ and begin to collapse: { {

 }} If the SIGO initially exceeds the Jeans mass, its collapse temperature is taken as its volume-averaged temperature.
 Otherwise, its collapse temperature (after the SIGO has isochorically cooled), is taken as the Jeans temperature that the SIGO has cooled to: